 If you are a bookworm like me, you will enjoy a quick visit to the nearby Porto Library (Biblioteca Pública Municipal do Porto).

 The library building was once a monastery and was built in 1833.
 Keep in mind to stay quiet in the library and not go overboard with photography because a lot of people visit here for research and work.

-This area is a little low key if you compare it to the Porto city centre.
+This area is a little low-key if you compare it to the Porto city center.
 You will find smaller bars and bakeries from where you can buy Sagres beer and eat codfish cutlets (Bacalhau).

 I remember we spent barely 3 euros per person for snacks and beers in this area as we sat on a table near the river to enjoy the view.
 Walk around this area and you will see some amazing spots for a scenic view near the river.

 Porto’s Port wine is famous and so is Fado.
-Port wine is a darker wine which is not usually dry and as a result is sweeter on the tongue.
+Port wine is a darker wine that is not usually dry and as a result is sweeter on the tongue.

 Fado is a Portuguese Blues music style which will be an experience that you will remember if you like music.
 You can combine the two and do a tour to experience them both.Click Here to Book the Port Wine + Fado tour

-I recommend a tour at Caves Cálem, which is near Jardim do Morro.
+I recommend a tour of Caves Cálem, which is near Jardim do Morro.
 This tour is one of the most popular ones in Porto because most of the others are full-day tours.